sailfishos/docs.sailfishos.org/Tools/Sailfish_SDK/FAQ/README.md

 Should you need to continue using CRLF line endings for your project files, it is sufficient that the RPM SPEC and YAML files use Unix-style line endings in order to suppress that warning.

+## Deployment to emulator times out

+When this happens with the Docker-based build engine, then:

+- Ensure that the `iptable_nat` kernel module is loaded on Linux hosts
+- Ensure that your firewall does not block connections from the virtual network managed by Docker for Sailfish SDK.
+    - *(Sailfish SDK >=3.13)* The corresponding network interface is named `br-sfdk-<username>`, where your `<username>` is possibly truncated to fit the maximum allowed network interface name length, which is usually 15 characters.
+    - *(Sailfish SDK <3.13)*  The corresponding network interface is named `br-<docker-network-ID>`, where the `<docker-network-ID>` can be found in the output of the `docker network ls` command.
+The relevant docker network is named `sailfish-sdk:<username>`.
+    - With Uncomplicated Firewall (UFW) on Linux, the corresponding command is `sudo ufw allow in on <interface>`.

 ## Docker

 ### How can I set up Docker for use with Sailfish SDK?